y-core-engineering/node-calendly/README.md

 })().catch(console.error);
 ```

-Each set of results my have the `nextPageToken` and `previous_page_token` properties.
+Each set of results have the `nextPageToken` and `previous_page_token` properties.
 These properties specify respectively the parameters needed to fetch the next and previous page of results.

 ## Available API endpoints and methods